TomasHubelbauer/sqlite-javascript/README.md

   We need to parse this string to learn what tables are available in the database.
 - Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand
-- Use the HTML `DataView` component built in my other repository to implement a UI where the user is able to switch between the database pages and view them in that component and each byte has a title which describes its purpose and a background which highlights logical chunks of the page
+- Add a title which describes purpose and a background which highlights logical group membership to each `DataViewBox` byte cell for visual debugging and inspection of the database pages
+- Adjust the `DataViewBox` cell sizes to accomodate numbers of 3 digits